Chamblen12/DataViz_Final_Proj/classmate_projects.md

 ## April 4

 Doing a map of house prices and related statistics in boston with leafly.
 Problem when zooming in on ony 2 houses in an area.
 Wants to compare it to NYC.

+## April 6

+DOing a shiny app on NHL data.
+Looking at power play goals vs ice time.
+Problem with dataset not plotting shader for all teams